jsonx-org/java/rs/README.md

 ## 1 Introduction

-This document sets out the structural part of the <ins>JSD for JAX-RS API</ins>.
+This document sets out the structural part of the <ins>JAX-RS Support for JSON Schema Definition Language</ins>.
 It also contains a directory of links to these related resources.

-The <ins>JSD for JAX-RS API</ins> is implemented to the specification of the JAX-RS API.
-The <ins>JSD for JAX-RS API</ins> implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in `JxObjectProvider` to integrate with JAX-RS server runtimes.
+<ins>JAX-RS Support for JSON Schema Definition Language</ins> is implemented to the specification of the JAX-RS API. <ins>JAX-RS Support for JSON Schema Definition Language</ins> implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in `JxObjectProvider` to integrate with JAX-RS server runtimes.

 ## 2 `JxObjectProvider`